Welcome to our website - find out about our services – visit our store.

 Martha Solomon, before moving to Portland in 2006, was a former Big Four CPA and executive in the telecommunications industry.
 An accomplished stereo photographer for more than 25 years, she has sat on the board of several not-for-profit arts organizations including the National Stereoscopic Association and has written for the journal of the International Stereoscopic Union.
 She joined the board of Portland’s 3D Center of Art and Photography when she moved to the Pacific Northwest.
 Martha co-curated “1 Brain + 2 Eyes = 3D” at the Oregon Historical Society Museum, a successful exhibit that ran for six months in 2009.
 The 2,000 square foot exhibit included everything from a 19th century wooden stereo camera to a movie set from LAIKA’s Coraline, a stop-motion 3D film that had its release just a month prior to the exhibit opening.

-For the Oregon Historical Society Museum’s forthcoming exhibit on the All American Toy Company, curated with her husband Frank who photographed the artifacts for the book and exhibit, Martha served as the primary researcher and author of All American Toy Co. – All American Toys for All American Boys, conducting interviews with former employees, collectors and model truck builders.
+For the 2019 Oregon Historical Society Museum's exhibit on the All American Toy Company, curated with her husband Frank who photographed the artifacts for the book and exhibit, Martha served as the primary researcher and author of All American Toy Co. – All American Toys for All American Boys, conducting interviews with former employees, collectors and model truck builders.
 The book was the recipient of the 2020 Silver Medal from the Independent Publishers Awards in the category of Popular Culture.

 Early in Martha’s relationship with Frank, he developed a sixth cranial nerve palsy, which temporarily left him normal vision in just one eye.
 Prior to that episode, Frank had been photographing and writing articles on subjects ranging from Oregon’s wine industry, to rodeo and coffee.
 Martha offered to take over the writing duties until Frank’s normal vision returned, but Frank was delighted to concentrate on photography and other tasks, leaving the research and writing to his wife.
 Since Martha became the principal researcher and writer, she has provided the narrative for articles ranging in subject from craft-brewed beer, cigars and French pastries, to the historic Steamboat Inn on the South Umpqua River, and a profile of fly-fishing outfitter and chef, Jesse Sampson, a serious locavore.
 Many of the articles she wrote were under the byline of Mart McCann, the name by which she was known at the time.